bryanlittlefield/TUGBOAT/README.md

 # Welcome to TUGBOAT

-> Built on top of the official Docker repositories for php and MySQL, these preconfigured containers will jumpstart your php website or application development.
+> Built on top of the [Official](https://docs.docker.com/docker-hub/official_images/) Docker Images for [Php](https://hub.docker.com/_/php) and [MySQL](https://hub.docker.com/_/mysql), these preconfigured containers will jumpstart your php website or application development.
 If the environment requires further configurations dont sweat it, TUGBOAT can be extended to provided access to additional packages and configurations to the environment using [build scripts](https://github.com/bryanlittlefield/TUGBOAT/wiki/Running-Scripts-in-the-Web-Container-on-Build).

 - - - -